-RAHVANA (see right) Also known as DASAMUKA (ten heads), this devotee of SHIVA has been observed seldom in lutery but in the theater of the orang Barikin (south Kalimantan).
+Javanese puppets of RAHVANA Also known as DASAMUKA (ten heads), this devotee of SHIVA has been observed seldom in lutery but in the theater of the orang Barikin (south Kalimantan).
 So, RAHVANA is one of the few characters of the Ramayana epic ever depicted in the Indonesian lutery.
+Since he was given ten heads (and sometimes ten arms), he is held as an omnipotent divinity and a skilled veena player.